Introduction to Smart Manufacturing 100

 - Smart Data and Process Control

-- Smart Manufacturing and Enterprise Systems
+- Smart MES and ERP Systems

 - Digital Thread and Smart Manufacturing